, 2013 ACDA National Conference, Dallas, TX

 to access answers to the Advanced Placement example exam.

-We would recommend either of the following books to help you prepare for the placement exam:
+We would recommend any of the following resources to help you prepare for the Fundamentals Placement exam:

 Paul O. Harder and Greg A Steinke: Basic Materials of Music Theory: A Programmed Course,